Lucas104-alt/Macer/README.md

 # Macer
-## This is my first framework.
-This framework is for easy design with code
+## This is my first Desktop.
+This Desktop is a mix from easy desktop (like gnome) and customization (like Kde)

 ---
-Inspired by the apps from https://nickvision.org/index.html :)
+Inspired by the apps from https://nickvision.org/index.html and Gnome :)
+---
+Poblems: